mikorail/products-api/README.md

 go test ./...
 ```

+## Thought Process

+For a detailed explanation of the decision-making, optimization strategies, and challenges faced during the development process, please refer to the [**Thought Process**](thought_process.md) document.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to improve the project.